 loading, unloading and processing of freight;

-refuelling, cleaning, performance of routine or minor maintenance and other ground handling activities;
+refuelling, cleaning, performance of routine or minor maintenance and other ground handling activities in respect of your aircraft;

 providing catering services including loading and unloading in respect of your aircraft; and

+processing and transporting passengers and/or freight to, from or about the Airport;

+general aviation including your aircraft accessing maintenance and other aircraft servicing facilities at the Airport;

+staff amenities related to your operations;

-the sole retail activities of the sale of tickets for carriage of passengers on the users Aircraft, the charging for excess baggage for checked in baggage, arranging flight changes, and provision of in-flight entertainment services.
+retail activities only in relation to: the sale of tickets for carriage of passengers on your aircraft, charging for excess baggage for checked in baggage, arranging flight changes, selling passenger protection insurance, provision of in-flight entertainment services, and other retail activities approved in writing by us in our discretion acting reasonably, or as otherwise permitted by any other agreement between you and us;

+the activities set out in (a) to (j) above in relation to code share operations and carrying passengers on behalf of another Air Operator,

+and specifically excludes the uses specified in clause 7.3.

-7.3You must not use the facilities and services for:7.2
+You must not use the facilities and services for any use which is not listed in clause 7.2, including (without limitation):

 weighing luggage and charging passengers for excess baggage at a departure gate at the Airport;

-undertaking any other retail activities other than those expressly permitted by these conditions or as otherwise approved in writing by the Airport (in its absolute discretion);7.2 or
+undertaking any other retail or commercial operations (other than those commercial operations directly associated with or forming part of the uses expressly permitted in clause 7.2);

+VIP services, meet and greet services, services to fast-track passengers through immigration, customs or security, porter services, or any other similar in-terminal services provided to passengers, except to the extent we have expressly permitted by us; or

-the display of branding, advertising or signage either affixed to the terminal or temporarily installed (including freestanding) within the terminal or on the Airport property.
+the display of branding, advertising or signage either affixed to the terminal or temporarily installed (including freestanding) within the terminal or on the Airport property, unless expressly permitted by us.

 You must not do anything which puts us in breach of any legislation, and you must reasonably co-operate with us in our provision of the facilities and services (including complying with our reasonable directions arising out of your use of our facilities and services).

-You accept that:
+You accept that the Airport is a common user environment and that:

 access to our facilities and services is subject to the demands of other users of the Airport, including users who have executed an aeronautical services agreement and whose usage will take priority to your use;

-use of the Airport is constrained by legislation including legislation that deals with slot allocation, curfews, safety, noise and security; and
+use of the Airport is constrained by legislation including legislation that deals with slot allocation curfews, safety, noise and security;